frankheat/offsecnotes/content/web/vulnerabilities/business-logic-vulnerabilities.md

 weight: 4
 ---

-# Business logic vulnerabilities
+# Business Logic Vulnerabilities

-## Examples
+Business logic vulnerabilities arise when an application’s workflow can be manipulated in unintended ways, allowing attackers to exploit flaws that developers didn’t anticipate.
+These vulnerabilities are particularly dangerous because they often bypass traditional security mechanisms.

-### Excessive trust in client-side controls
+## Excessive Trust in Client-Side Controls

-* A fundamentally flawed assumption is that users will only interact with the application via the provided web interface.
+A common mistake is assuming that users will interact with the application only through its intended interface.

-* An attacker can use tools such as Burp to tamper with the data after it has been sent by the browser but before it is passed into the server-side logic
+An attacker can use tools like **Burp Suite** to intercept and modify requests before they reach the server.
+This allows them to bypass client-side validations, change form fields, or manipulate API requests.

-### Failing to handle unconventional input
+## Failing to Handle Unconventional Input

+Attackers often experiment with **unexpected input values** to see how an application responds.

+**Questions to Consider:**
-* Are there any limits that are imposed on the data?
+- Are there any **limits** imposed on the input data?
-* What happens when you reach those limits?
+- What happens if those limits are **exceeded**?
-* Is any transformation or normalization being performed on your input?

-### Users won't always supply mandatory input
+- Is input being **normalized or transformed** before processing?

+## Users Won’t Always Supply Mandatory Input

+Attackers might deliberately remove or alter parameters to test how the system responds.

+**Common Testing Approaches:**
-* Remove one parameter at a time to ensure all relevant code paths are reached
+- **Remove** one parameter at a time and check how the application behaves.
-* Try deleting the name of the parameter as well as the value.
-The server will typically handle both cases differently.
-* Follow multi-stage processes through to completion.
-Sometimes tampering with a parameter in one step will have an effect on another step further along in the workflow
+- **Omit both** the parameter name and its value to see if the system treats it differently.
+- Manipulate **multi-step processes** by modifying parameters at different stages.
-* This applies to both `GET` and `POST` parameters, but don't forget to check the cookies too
+- Test both `GET` and `POST` parameters, and don’t forget **cookies**.

-### Users won't always follow the intended sequence

-* Example: many websites that implement 2FA require users to log in on one page before entering a verification code on a separate page.
-* Force browser to submit requests in an unintended sequence
-* Try to identify what assumptions the developers have made and where the attack surface lies

-### Domain-specific flaws
+## Users Won’t Always Follow the Intended Sequence

+Many applications assume users will follow a specific flow, but attackers can disrupt this sequence.

+For example, a website that implements **two-factor authentication (2FA)** may require users to log in first and then enter a verification code.
+However, an attacker might try to **skip** the login step and directly access the verification page.

+## Domain-Specific Flaws

+Business logic vulnerabilities can be highly dependent on the application’s specific functionality.

+**Example: Discount Manipulation**
-* Example: 10% discount on orders over $1000.
+- A store offers a **10% discount** on orders over `$1000`.
-  * An attacker could add items until they hit the $1000 threshold, remove the items they don't want before placing the order (if the business logic fails to check whether the order was changed after the discount is applied)
-* Pay particular attention to any situation where prices or other sensitive values are adjusted based on criteria determined by user actions
-* To identify these vulnerabilities, think carefully about what objectives an attacker might have and try to find different ways of achieving this using the provided functionality
+- An attacker adds items to reach `$1000`, gets the discount, then removes items but **keeps the discounted price**.
+- **Price manipulation**: Altering item prices before checkout.
+- **Bypassing quantity limits**: Ordering more items than allowed.
+- **Skipping fees**: Removing handling or shipping costs.

+{{< hint style=tips >}}
+Always think from an attacker’s perspective: **What objectives might they have, and how could they achieve them using unintended methods?**
+{{< /hint >}}